project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 ## Login into the Sunbird portal

-After successfully installing Sunbird, use any of the following user IDs, the password to which you should have recieved along with the API key, to explore Sunbird's workflows.
+After successfully installing Sunbird use any of the following user IDs, the password to which you should have recieved along with the API key, to explore Sunbird's workflows.
 Each user ID corresponds to a specific role.

 | User ID | Role |
 |---|---|